GovTechSG/seed-documentation/faqs/how-to-clone-a-gitlab-repository-over-ssh-with-cloudflare-access.md

 - You should know how to setup and use ssh together with Git.

 > **Note**:
-> Refer to [SSH key pairs](https://gitlab-in.ship.gov.sg/help/user/ssh) for additional information.
+> see [SSH key pairs](https://gitlab-in.ship.gov.sg/help/user/ssh) for additional information.

 **To clone GitLab repository using SSH with Cloudflare Access**